This manual is for Tarlz (version 0.26, 7 December 2024).

 The parts of tarlz related to sequential processing of the archive are more or less similar to any other tar and won't be described here.
 The interesting parts described here are those related to Multi-threaded processing.

 The structure of the part of tarlz performing Multi-threaded archive creation is somewhat similar to that of plzip with the added complication of the solidity levels.
 A grouper thread and several worker threads are created, acting the main thread as muxer (multiplexer) thread.
-A "packet courier" takes care of data transfers among threads and limits the maximum number of data blocks (packets) being processed simultaneously.
+A 'packet courier' takes care of data transfers among threads and limits the maximum number of data blocks (packets) being processed simultaneously.

 The grouper traverses the directory tree, groups together the metadata of the files to be archived in each lzip member, and distributes them to the workers.
 The workers compress the metadata received from the grouper along with the file data read from the file system.
 The muxer collects processed packets from the workers, and writes them to the archive.